wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our [eighth Works Ahead](/archive/2019-worksahead) took place at STUN Studio in May, with a double bill featuring two explorations of inner conflict, outer division, and the politics of oppression from artists Mark Croasdale and Avital Raz… See [images](/galleries/2019-woah).

 #### 2020
-Our ninth Works Ahead was planned as a sited double bill at NIAMOS in May from artists Will Dickie and Ross McCaffrey — [Will](/archive/2020-spring/dickie) adapted his work for livestreaming and <a href="http://youtu.be/yrZFSzURaS4" target="_blank">broadcast in May</a>; Ross postponed sharing his work until it could be shown to a physical audience, now happening in [2022](/hab/worksahead/#2022).
+Our ninth Works Ahead was planned as a sited double bill at NIAMOS in May from artists Will Dickie and Ross McCaffrey — [Will](/archive/2020-spring/dickie) adapted his work for livestreaming, which was <a href="http://youtu.be/yrZFSzURaS4" target="_blank">broadcast in May</a>; Ross postponed sharing his work until it could be shown to a physical audience, which will happen in [2022](/hab/worksahead/#2022).

 #### 2021
-Commissions were awarded with Contact to artists Helena Ascough and Jade Williams so they could develop their ideas for future presentation…
+Commissions were awarded with Contact to artists Helena Ascough and Jade Williams for them to develop their ideas for future presentation…

 #### 2022
-Our tenth Works Ahead takes place at the brand new <a href="http://contactmcr.com" target="_blank">Contact</a> in May — picking up where we were interrupted in [2020](/hab/worksahead/#2020) to show Will Dickie's completed live work alongside Ross McCaffrey's re-imagined development, plus Helena Ascough's digital outcome from [2021](/hab/worksahead/#2021).
+Our tenth Works Ahead takes place at <a href="http://contactmcr.com" target="_blank">Contact</a> in May — picking up where we were interrupted in [2020](/hab/worksahead/#2020) to show Will Dickie's finished live work alongside Ross McCaffrey's re-imagined development plus Helena Ascough's digital outcome from [2021](/hab/worksahead/#2021).
 Jade William's work will come to fruition in 2023.

 Works Ahead 2022 co-commissioned/co-produced by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>.<br>Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a> · <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>